changchuming/launderer/Readme.md

 # Launderer
-Launderer

 # Main Idea
-There will be a GUI on a Raspberry Pi with a touchscreen and an attached NFC reader.
+*There will be a GUI on a Raspberry Pi with a touchscreen and an attached NFC reader.

-User can tap one of four buttons to set timer for machines.
+*User can tap one of four buttons to set timer for machines.
 If card is detected during tap, user will be identified by the system.
 Else, it'll be anonymous.

-If system identifies first-time user, it will prompt user to input nickname and phone number using touchscreen.
+*If system identifies first-time user, it will prompt user to input nickname and phone number using touchscreen.
 This will then be stored in our backend database.

-When timer is up, notification will be sent to user.
+*When timer is up, notification will be sent to user.

-Other users can check frontend webpage for *last used by* and *time left*.
+*Other users can check frontend webpage for *last used by* and *time left*.

 # Stack
 1. Backend Server